 Solution: Build a sustainable business model

 Easier said than done, right?
 Still, the most important thing that you can do is create a detailed, informative sales action plan for your business.
 This usually involves writing up a formal business plan.
 Business plans can be useful for a few reasons: they give you a roadmap to success, outline the steps you plan on taking as your business grows, and present possible investors with a clear idea of how you will become a profitable enterprise.
+A good business plan is also the core of any great pitch deck.

 Start by using professional business plan software to create a comprehensive and long-term sustainable plan.
 Then, expand from there, organizing your operation around the ideas that fuel your business plan.
 Make sure that you perform a careful assessment of your business’s finances along the way to ensure long-term growth.
 Lastly, make sure that you’re taking advantage of the scalable ecommerce tools at your disposal.